IronTooch-Archive/Jirafeau/docker/README.md

 More details about options in `lib/config.original.php`.

 Available options:
+- `ADMIN_PASSWORD`: setup a specific admin password.
+If not set, a random password will be generated.
+- `WEB_ROOT`: setup a specific domain to point at when generating links (e.g. 'jirafeau.mydomain.com/').
+- `VAR_ROOT`: setup a specific path where to place files. default: '/data'.
 - `FILE_HASH`: can be set to `md5` (default), `partial_md5` or `random`.

 ## Few notes